 This insures that water will move away from the house that:

-This consistent 5% pitch away from the foundation is your first line of defense for basement water.
+This consistent 5% (or greater) pitch away from the foundation is your first line of defense for basement water.

 In the picture above you see a basement window with a masonry window-well around it.
 This home had basement water.